Antisymmetry: Antisymmetry and ternary branching

-Kayne proposed recasting the antisymmetry of natural language as a condition on "Merge", the operation which combines two elements into one.
+Kayne proposed recasting the antisymmetry of natural language as a condition of "Merge", the operation which combines two elements into one.
 Kayne proposes that merging a head H and its complement C yields an ordered pair $\langle H,C \rangle$ (rather than the standard symmetric set {H,C}). $\langle H,C \rangle$ involves immediate temporal precedence (or immediate linear precedence) so that H immediately precedes (i-precedes) C. Kayne proposes furthermore that when a specifier S merges, it forms an ordered pair with the head directly, $\langle S,H \rangle$, or S i-precedes H. Invoking i-precedence prevents more than two elements from merging with H; only one element can i-precede H (the specifier), and H can i-precede only one element (the complement).

 Kayne notes that $\langle S,H \rangle,\langle H,C \rangle$ is not mappable to a tree structure, since H would have two mothers, and that it has the consequence that $\langle S,H \rangle$ and $\langle H,C \rangle$ would seem to be constituents.
 He suggests that $\langle S,H \rangle,\langle H,C \rangle$ is replaced by $\langle S,H,C \rangle$, "with an ordered triple replacing the two ordered pairs and then being mappable to a ternary-branching tree" (pp. 17).
 Kayne goes on to say, "This would lead to seeing my [(1981)] arguments for binary branching to have two subcomponents, the first being the claim that syntax is n-ary branching with n having a single value, the second being that that value is 2.
-Mapping [$\langle S,H \rangle,\langle H,C \rangle$ to $\langle S,H,C \rangle$] would retain the first subcomponent and replace 2 by 3 in the second, arguably with no loss in restrictiveness."
+Mapping [$\langle S,H \rangle,\langle H,C \rangle$ to $\langle S,H,C \rangle$] would retain the first subcomponent and replace 2 by 3 in the second, arguably with no loss in restrictiveness".

 Theoretical arguments

 Antisymmetry theory rejects the head-directionality parameter as such: it claims that at an underlying level, all languages are head-initial.
 In fact, it argued that all languages have the underlying order Specifier-Head-Complement.
 Deviations from this order are accounted for by different syntactic movements applied by languages.

-Kayne argues that a theory that allows both directionalities would that languages are symmetric, whereas in fact languages are found to be asymmetrical in many respects.
+Kayne argues that a theory that allows both directionalities would state that languages are symmetrical, whereas in fact languages are found to be asymmetrical in many respects.
 Examples of linguistic asymmetries which may be cited in support of the theory (although they do not concern head direction) are: